-Administrators by default have access to all projects, but manager level users, resources, and executives need to be given access to each project.
-With non-administrator level users, if they do not have access to a project they do not know it exists and cannot see it.
-This can be done in two ways:
+Administrators by default have access to all projects, but manager, resource, and executive level users need to be granted access to each project.
+If a non-administrator level users does not have access to a project they will not be able to view it.
+Controlling project access can be done in two ways:

 2. Edit “Project Access” on the user’s profile page

 When editing permissions, there are two check boxes for each project:

 - The first is for project access, which essentially is a yes/no value for toggling access to the project.